vubiostat/shelter/README.md

 * Encryption: [XSalsa20](https://en.wikipedia.org/wiki/Salsa20) stream cipher
 * Authentication: [Poly1305](https://en.wikipedia.org/wiki/Poly1305) MAC

-In 2013, Mouha and Preneel published a proof^[Nicky Mouha; Bart Preneel (2013).
-"Towards Finding Optimal Differential Characteristics for ARX: Application to Salsa20". _International Association for Cryptologic Research_.] that 15 rounds of Salsa20 was 128-bit secure against differential cryptoanalysis.
+In 2013, Mouha and Preneel published a proof^[Nicky Mouha; Bart Preneel (2013). "_Towards Finding Optimal Differential Characteristics for ARX: Application to Salsa20_".
+International Association for Cryptologic Research.] that 15 rounds of Salsa20 was 128-bit secure against differential cryptoanalysis.
 It has no differential characteristic with higher probability than 2^−130, so differential cryptoanalysis would be more difficult than 128-bit key exhaustion.

 ## Quick Start Guide